UniMath/agda-unimath/src/set-theory.lagda.md

 propositionally valued _elementhood relation_ on the universe of sets.

-While this elementhood relation is not built into type theory as a fundamental construct, there is one important observable instance of it — namely, the smallness predicate:
+While this elementhood relation is not built into type theory as a fundamental construct, there is one important instance of it present — namely, the smallness
+predicate:

 ```text
   is-small l A := Σ (X : UU l), (A ≃ X).
 ```

-We can say precisely that a type `A` _is an element_ of `UU l` if `A` is `UU l`-small in this sense.
+We can say that a type `A` _is an element_ of `UU l` if `A` is `UU l`-small in this sense.
 Indeed, that `is-small l` is a predicate is equivalent to the [univalence axiom](foundation-core.univalence.md).
-This highlights a second connection between set theory and univalent type theory that is incompatible with the preconception that "set theory is a study of set-level mathematics".
+This highlights a second connection between set theory and univalent type theory that is not directly compatible with the preconception that "set theory is a study of set-level mathematics".

 In this module, we assemble ideas historically related to the study of set